 An early start was in order for the drive to the final house on our whistle stop tour, Villa Susanna.
 On arriving at the house we were awestruck by the living space and this continued into the expansive kitchen which opens onto a fabulous outdoor dining terrace with a real brick pizza oven.
 Fortunately for us, it didn’t end there.
 The property that keeps on giving cemented its place in our favourites list as we moved to the elevated sleeping quarters which are spread over 5 rooms high above the main house.
 A truly fitting way to end our trip!

 This island has something for everyone.
-Click on the DESTINATION tab here to learn more and be sure to check out the 3D Tours of the properties we visited.
+Click on the DESTINATION tab here to learn more.
 An experience in Saint Lucia with HV will be something not soon forgotten.